Netgear Extender Setup

 Connected to Netgear_ext SSID but can’t see the new extender setup wizard

-Another issue during the Netgear range extender setup that users commonly face is that the setup wizard doesn’t open even after connecting to Netgear_ext (SSID) network.
+Another issue during the Netgear range extender setup that users commonly face is that the setup wizard doesn’t open even after accessing Netgear_ext (SSID).
 Improper WiFi connections and other technical glitches are the main culprits behind this issue.
 Fortunately, you can easily troubleshoot this problem.
 Just follow a few steps mentioned below and you are done:

 - Check whether your computer is set to use DHCP (Dynamic Host Configuration Protocol).
 If not, set it to DHCP.